Screaming for Vengeance: In popular culture

-"You've Got Another Thing Comin is featured as a playable track in the video game Guitar Hero.
+"You've Got Another Thing Comin" is featured as a playable track in the video game Guitar Hero.
 "Electric Eye" (with the accompanying intro track "The Hellion") was playable in Guitar Hero Encore: Rocks the 80s and Guitar Hero Smash Hits.
 The entire album was the first album released as downloadable content for the video games Rock Band and Rock Band 2.

 The title song "Screaming for Vengeance" was played on the main site for the video game Brütal Legend.
 In the game, Rob Halford voices a villain named General Lionwhyte, as well as a heroic character called the Fire Baron, modeled after his likeness.
-The track "You've Got Another Thing Comin was featured in the 2002 video game Grand Theft Auto: Vice City as part of the V-Rock radio station, whilst "Electric Eye" was featured on the same radio station in the 2006 prequel Grand Theft Auto: Vice City Stories.
+The track "You've Got Another Thing Comin" was featured in the 2002 video game Grand Theft Auto: Vice City as part of the V-Rock radio station, whilst "Electric Eye" was featured on the same radio station in the 2006 prequel Grand Theft Auto: Vice City Stories.
 The song "Riding on the Wind" was featured in the 2012 video game Twisted Metal.

-As well as "You've Got Another Thing Comin featuring in the eleventh season's first episode, Archer continues the running gag of Dr. Krieger's vans with "Screaming for Van-geance" featuring in the episode "Helping Hands".
+As well as "You've Got Another Thing Comin" featuring in the eleventh season's first episode, Archer continues the running gag of Dr. Krieger's vans with "Screaming for Van-geance" featuring in the episode "Helping Hands".

+The bonus track "Prisoner of Your Eyes" was featured in the 2024 slasher movie MaXXXine.